openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/installation.rst

     *   Provide base64 credentials package you received from 6WIND support team

-    *   Refer to next chapter for detailed field description and configuration.
+    *   Provide the license file to be used for 6WIND Virtual Accelerator activation

-        In particular if you have a **license file** you should upload it at this time in the Advanced Paramaters menu.
+    *   Refer to next chapter for the description of Advanced Paramaters fields.

 #.
 Add nodes and assign them the following roles: